-Criteria Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Advanced Work Class (K-5)/ Gifted Multi-Age (6-8) Deadlines for Parental and Teacher initiated requests May 1 of current sc hool year Prior to the end of the first nine (9) weeks of current school year Assessment Results for Grades K-2 95% mastery in reading and math on school-based end of course assessments for current and next consecutive grade.
-95% mastery in reading or math on school-based end of course assessments for current grade.
-90% mastery in reading or math on school-based end of course assessments for current grade Assessment Results for Grades 3-5 Highest level of pr Florida Standards A performance in ELA Assessment (FSA) - proficiency on the Assessment (FSA) in District identified Gifted Students Assessment Results for Grades 6-8 Highest level of statewide, ELA and mathemat standardized - proficiency on the Assessment (FSA) in District identified Gifted Students.
-Academic Grades K-1: Above level in both ELA and Math Performance Grades of 4 in subject areas requesting acceleration.
-2-5: 2-5: Above level in both ELA and Math.
-Academic grades of A and B will be considered.
-6-8: Final grades in previous school year core course work (science, math, social studies, and English Language Arts) must reflect 90% or above.
-Current core coursework (science, math, social studies and English Language Arts) must reflect 90% or above.
-Performance Gradareas requesting at 2-5: Above level in Academic grade subject/areas requesting are core course verquesting acceles 90% or above coursework in the n both ELA and Math. e of A in the uesting acceleration. in previous school work in subject areas eration must reflect Students with high academic achievement pending availability as determined by school staff.
-Attendance No more than 5 absences in a period of 30 days or more than 10 absences in a period of 90 calendar days. period of 90 calendar Teacher recommendation A written recommendation from the student's current grade-level teachers in the areas requesting acceleration.
-School Counselor Recommendation A written recommendation from the student's current counselor.
-NA Principal Approval authority in the plac cement of students in programs or classes.
-District Approval If promotion invol schools, the execut principals of both involved in the deci ive directors and schools must be NA
+Criteria Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Advanced Work Class (K-5)/ Gifted Multi-Age (6-8) Deadlines for Parental and Teacher initiated requests May 1 of current sc hool year Prior to the end weeks of current s of the first nine (9) school year Assessment Results for Grades K-2 95% mastery in read school-based en assessments for c consecutive grade. d of course reading or math on end of course urrent grade.
+90% mastery in reading or math on school-based end of course assessments for current grade Assessment Results for Grades 3-5 Highest level of pr Florida Standards A performance in ELA Assessment (FSA) Florida Standards ELA or math proficiency on the Assessment (FSA) in District identified Gifted Students Assessment Results for Grades 6-8 Highest level of statewide, ELA and mathemat standardized proficiency on the Assessment (FSA) in District identified Gifted Students.
+Academic Grades K-1: Above level Math Performance subject areas acceleration.
+2-5: 2-5: Above I and Math.
+Academ B will be considered 6-8: Final grades in year core course math, social studi Language Arts) mu above.
+Current of (science, math, so English Language Arts) 90% or above. evel in both ELA ic grades of A and it. previous school work (science, les, and English st reflect 90% or core coursework cial studies and Performance Gradareas requesting at 2-5: Above level in Academic grades subject/areas requesting acceles year core course verquesting acceles 90% or above coursework in the n both ELA and Math. e of A in the uesting acceleration. in previous school work in subject areas eration must reflect Students with high academic achievement pending availability as determined by school staff.
+Attendance No more than 5 absences in a period of 30 days or more than 10 absences in a period of 90 cale days.
+Teacher recommendation A written recommendation from the student's current grade-level teachers in the areas requesti acceleration. the areas requesting School Counselor Recommendation A written recomme ndation from the s student's current co unselor.
+NA Principal Approval The principal of the school is the final authority in the place cement of students in programs or classes.
+District Approval If promotion invol schools, the execut principals of both involved in the deci ves a change in ive directors and schools must be NA